What you need to know about RSV and the new vaccines

-Sept 22 (Reuters) - Advisers to the U.S. Centers for Disease Control and Prevention (CDC) are meeting on Friday to discuss recommendations for use of the first vaccine for respiratory syncytial virus (RSV) approved for pregnant women to protect their babies.
+Sept 22 (Reuters) - Expert advisers to U.S. Centers for Disease Control and Prevention (CDC) on Friday recommended Pfizer's respiratory syncytial virus (RSV) vaccine for women in the middle of the third trimester of pregnancy to protect their babies from severe illness.

 That Pfizer shot and one developed by GSK in May became the first two RSV vaccines to win U.S. approval, for use in people aged 60 and over to prevent severe illness.
 In August, Pfizer's vaccine also won approval for the maternal use.
 Here's what you need to know.